edx/edx-oauth2-provider/README.md

   Because the app has been renamed from `oauth2_provider` to `edx_oauth2_provider`, the database migration will show up as a new migration even if it has already been applied.
 Faking the initial migration will prevent django from trying to double-create the table for `TrustedClient`.
+Failing to do so will result in an error of `django.db.utils.OperationalError: (1050, "Table 'oauth2_provider_trustedclient' already exists")`.

 Usage
 -----